Jomshir98/bondage-club-extended/README.md

 - Chat typing indicator visible between BCX users
 - A search function during item and clothing selection
 - A chat command for switching room backgrounds quickly (also making all single player backgrounds available)
+- Chat commands to administrate your room, play with a card deck or quickly interact with the wardrobe
 - An auto-refresh option for the friendlist
 - Cheats to give special locks/keys, prevent loosing of Mistress status and to prevent random kidnappings, including private NPC ransom
+- A "Create theme room" feature which enables you to give your room a standardized description and an auto-greeting

 # Running the script